Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/undead/minotaur-skeleton.md

 NoteIcon: monster
 BestiaryType: undead
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-273, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
+273, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
 Available in the SRD."
 ---
 # [Minotaur Skeleton](2-Mechanics/CLI/bestiary/undead/minotaur-skeleton.md)
 *Source: Monster Manual p.
-273, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
+273, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
 Available in the SRD.*

 Skeletons arise when animated by dark magic.
 They heed the summons of spellcasters who call them from their stony tombs and ancient battlefields, or rise of their own accord in places saturated with death and loss, awakened by stirrings of necromantic energy or the presence of corrupting evil.